-The observation of the sample in cross-section in dark field (Figs. 5 and 9) allowed to identify an external continuous green stratum (CP1), a red discontinuous thin stratum (CP2) and a corroded metal area (CM1) with an interface following the metal dendritic structure.
-The EDX elemental analysis (Table 4) and mapping (Fig. 10) of the visually identified CPs show that CP1 is Cu depleted, O and Sn enriched and polluted with Si, Ca, Fe and P. No EDX analysis is available for CP2.
+The observation of the sample in cross-section in dark field allowed to identify an external continuous light green/yellowish stratum (CP1), a dark turquoise stratum (CP2), and a corroded metal area (CM1) with an interface following the metal dendritic structure (Fig. 9).
+The EDX elemental analysis (Table 4) and mapping (Fig. 10) of the visually identified CPs show that CP1 is Cu depleted, O and Sn enriched and polluted with Si, Ca, Fe and P from the soil.
 These results are in agreement with the preliminary XRF analysis.